DoctorRyner/sae/README.md

 2. Unzip the archive and place the `sae` executable in your PATH, for example, like this: `sudo cp sae /usr/local/bin `

-3. Well done, now you can type `sae help` to see usage info or you can read explanation below
+3. Well done, now you can type `sae help` to see usage info or you can read the explanation below

 # Examples